-On November 14, 2016, the Board adopted the Next 10 Delivery Plan (Next 10) providing staff guidance on the delivery of M2 projects and programs between 2017 and 2026.
-The PMO monitors the progress on the ten deliverables identified in the Plan and reports on them in this report.
+On November 14, 2016, the Board adopted the Next 10 Delivery Plan (Next 10 Plan) providing staff guidance on the delivery of M2 projects and programs between 2017 and 2026.
+The PMO monitors the progress on the ten deliverables identified in the Next 10 Plan and reports on them in this report.
 See pages 3-6 for the status on deliverables.

 Annually, OCTA reviews the M2 program assumptions and updates the cash flows and Next 10 assumptions as needed based on changes to the revenue forecast and project cost and schedule updates.
-The 2019 review incorporated an updated forecast of \$13.4 billion (presented to the Board on October 28, 2019).
-The updated 2019 Next 10 Plan was presented to the Board at the November 11, 2019 meeting.
-The 2019 updated Next 10 identified five projects to be advanced through construction: I-605/ Katella Interchange (Project M), SR-57 Northbound from Orangewood Avenue to Katella Avenue (Project G), I-5 between I-405 and Yale Avenue

-(Project B), I-5 between Yale Avenue and SR-55 (Project B) and SR-55 between I-5 and SR-91 (Project F).
+The 2019 Next 10 Plan incorporating the updated forecast of \$13.4 billion was presented to the Board at the November 11, 2019 meeting.
+The 2019 Next 10 Plan identified five projects to be advanced through construction: I-605/ Katella Interchange (Project M), SR-57 Northbound from Orangewood Avenue to Katella Avenue (Project G), I-5 between I-405 and Yale Avenue 37 (Project B), I-5 between Yale Avenue and SR-55 (Project B) and SR-55 between I-5 and SR-91 (Project F).
 The result of the Next 10 Plan review demonstrated a delivery plan that remains solvent.
+Recent events related to the COVID-19 pandemic will be evaluated during the annual Fall review of the delivery plan to determine any updates required.